artefactual/archivematica/src/archivematica/dashboard/vue/lib/as-matcher/README.md

 # ArchivesSpace Matcher (`as-matcher`)

-Vue replacement for the legacy Backbone/jQuery ArchivesSpace DIP object matcher.
+Vue replacement for the legacy Backbone/jQuery ArchivesSpace DIP object matcher that powers the assign/pair page (`ingest/as/match.html`).

-This UI is reached during the DIP upload to ArchivesSpace flow.
-When the user chooses the `Upload DIP to ArchivesSpace` option, Archivematica forwards them to the ArchivesSpace browse pages (`/upload/as/`) where they can navigate remote collections/resources.
-After opening a specific resource (or component) and clicking `Assign DIP objects to this resource` (or the component-level equivalent), Archivematica loads the assign/pair page (`ingest/as/match.html`), which is the page this Vue app powers.
+This UI is reached during the DIP upload to ArchivesSpace flow: after the user chooses `Upload DIP to ArchivesSpace`, Archivematica sends them to the ArchivesSpace browse pages (`/upload/as/`), where they navigate remote collections/resources and then click `Assign DIP objects to this resource` (or the component-level equivalent) to open the matcher page.

 ## Purpose

-This app powers the `ingest/as/match.html` page where users pair DIP objects to ArchivesSpace resources/components.

-It keeps the existing Django backend contract (`POST`/`DELETE` to the match endpoint) while moving UI state, filtering, sorting, and pairing interactions to Vue.
+This app keeps the existing Django backend contract (`POST`/`DELETE` to the match endpoint) while moving UI state, filtering, sorting, and pairing interactions to Vue.

 ## Boundaries

 - In scope: matcher page UI (`/upload/as/match/...`)
 - Out of scope: collections/resource/review Django pages and ArchivesSpace server logic

 ## Bootstrap contract